top of page

 Try this:

-• Decide whether you’re booking a Holiday Table or outsourcing to-go.
+• Decide if you’re booking a holiday table or outsourcing the to-go magic.

 • Plan one gathering that fills your heart more than your calendar.